 *Technically it is 18, but you'd 99% of the time be seeking to consume or possess alcohol, which is illegal.

 Since you are producing substance that kills more people a year than most forms of cancer, you will need to treat alcoholic beverages with the respect they command.

 Home wine making is not making moonshine.
 It will not cause you any more harm than consuming alcohol does.
 You will have few, if any, methyl alcohols that cause blindness.
 You would die from alcohol poisoning long before having to worry about this.

 Almost all commercial wines contain sulfites.
 This Instructable teaches users how to add sulfites if needed.
 This may be left off if sulfites cause alergic reactions to you or those you want to consume the wine.
-Potassium Metabisulfite MSDSSodium Metabisulfite MSDS
+Potassium Metabisulfite MSDS

 Potassium Sorbate is potentially added if additional sweeting is required.
 Do not add if you are allergic to it.
 Here is it's MSDS Potassium Sorbate MSDS

 Finally, your final product will be about 12-18% alcohol.
 Keep that in mind when serving.